Leik Myrabo: Professional leadership

 In 2003, while based in Bennington, Vermont, Myrabo was elected the first president of the newly created International Society for Beamed Energy Propulsion (ISBEP), established to promote global collaboration on beamed power research and applications.
 He described beamed energy propulsion as an emerging worldwide enterprise with the potential to transform both terrestrial transportation and access to space.

-His election followed years of laboratory and field work, including an October 2000 test at White Sands Missile Range in New Mexico, where a Lightcraft set a world altitude record on a column of laser light, which he presented as a validation of laser-propelled flight.
+His election followed years of laboratory and field work, including an October 2000 test at White Sands Missile Range in New Mexico, where a Lightcraft set an altitude record on a column of laser light, which he presented as a validation of laser-propelled flight.
 He argued that further progress required converting large lasers and microwave generators already in operation into shared-user facilities for propulsion experiments.

 He pointed to work at NASA's Marshall Space Flight Center and proposed additional proof-of-concept efforts, such as using a small orbital laser platform to accelerate a vehicle in space.
 He also stressed the need for improved flight control—likening it to the Wright brothers' innovations—as critical for reaching greater altitudes with power beaming.

 Myrabo argued that existing physics and technology could enable a step change in propulsion by moving beyond chemical fuels to much higher energy densities.
 He predicted that future vehicles would surpass contemporary aerospace performance and eventually permit rapid global travel, routine orbit transfers, and transportation within the Earth–Moon system.

 Personal life and activities

+Sioux City Symphony conductor Leo Kucinski was Myrabo's stepfather, and his mother was Irene Myrabo Kucinski.
+Myrabo is married to Christie, an environmental biologist.
 As a teenager, Myrabo developed a lifelong interest in flying fixed-wing model airplanes.
 He later expanded to quadcopter drones and first-person view remote flying, and as of 2016 was president of the Eagle's Eye FPV Club at William H. Morse State Airport in Bennington.

+Through the 1980s, Myrabo and his family ran Wind Mist Farm, developed with staff and students from the Massachusetts Institute of Technology and Harvard University to operate with a passive solar building design.
+The Myrabos ultimately sold the farm when their careers relocated to Washington, D.C.
+Myrabo served as co-chair of the Whipstock Hill Preservation Society in Bennington.